Quercus gilva

 Quercus gilva, the red-bark oak, is a species of tree in the beech family Fagaceae.
-It has been found in Japan, Korea, and southeastern China (Fujian, Guangdong, Guizhou, Hunan, Taiwan, Zhejiang).
+It has been found in Japan, Korea, Taiwan, and southeastern China (Fujian, Guangdong, Guizhou, Hunan, and Zhejiang).
 It is placed in subgenus Cerris, section Cyclobalanopsis.

 Quercus gilva is a tree which grows to 30 meters tall with orangish-brown twigs.
 Leaves can be as much as 12 cm.